 Yourself and Yours‘ initial scenarios double as character set-up and training for how the film may be watched, and though those learned in Hong’s cinema won’t find themselves especially shaken by what’s here — extended two-shots of dialogue are to the South Korean what shots of feet are to Quentin Tarantino — it’s a bit dense, information-wise.
 First Young-soo (Kim Joo-hyuk) discusses relationship problems with his girlfriend, Min-jung (Lee Yoo-young), which quickly turns comic — it proving funny in a way not entirely believable in its frankness, yet all the more honest for that reason, is Yourself and Yours‘ first contradiction.
 Then a man confronts a woman (Lee again) at a café, claiming to know her as Young-soo’s girlfriend, Min-jung — this exchange troubled for the fact that she claims a different identity.
 Which leads, in the next sequence, to a fight between Young-soo and Min-Jung — but despite being played by the same actress in both instances, she claims not to have been present during the conversation.
 Was it her twin?
 A double?
 Or was this extremely naturalistic encounter a fantasy?
 Before long, many men encounter a woman who, played by Lee in every instance, looks and sounds precisely like one they know.

 Yourself and Yours is a movie of many mysteries, perhaps the greatest of which is how briskly a plethora of conversations about identity and history breeze by.
-Comparisons to Abbas Kiarostami’s Certified Copy are most apt when the movie begins asking larger questions — not because they are posed, but because they, here as in there, are ultimately secondary to the pleasures of talking to another person.
+Comparisons to Abbas Kiarostami’s Certified Copy are most apt when the movie begins asking larger questions — not because they are posed, but because they, here as there, are ultimately secondary to the pleasures of talking to another person.

 Yourself and Yours screened at the New York Film Festival.